Sanjeevani-1/First-data-analysis-Project/README.md

 ![Screenshot (144)](https://user-images.githubusercontent.com/64282818/96378248-471a0e80-11a8-11eb-8127-e1f962792ea7.png)

 From observing the values got from calculated fields, by assuming the provided values of parameters, the 41 properties are profitable out of 244.
-For this business model the combination of short and long term rentals can be applied i.e. changing profitable properties to short term rentals and non-profitable should not conver to short terms.
+For this business model the combination of short and long term rentals can be applied i.e. changing profitable properties to short term rentals and non-profitable should not convert to short terms.
 Implimenting this the profit can be maximized.

 [http://www.modernanalyst.com/Resources/Articles/tabid/115/ID/1427/An-Overview-of-Requirements-Elicitation.aspx](url)